rglonek/aerospike-config-file-parser/README.md

 // prefix will be appended to every line
 // indent will be used to indent each line accordingly func (s stanza) Write(w io.Writer, prefix string, indent string, sortItems bool) (err error)

+// get values associated with the key
+// if key is stanza or doesn't exit, nil will be returned func (s stanza) GetValues(key string) ([]*string, error)

+// set string value for a given key func (s stanza) SetValue(key string, value string) error

+// set one or multiple values for the given key
+// if multiple values are given, Write will repeat the key with each value in the final output func (s stanza) SetValues(key string, values []*string) error

+// delete a given key
+func (s stanza) Delete(key string) error

+// create a new sub-stanza
+func (s stanza) NewStanza(key string) error

+// helper function to change []string to []*string func SliceToValues(val []string) []*string
 ```

 ## Example